melop/simMSG/README.md

 This will create a folder called MSGsimulator.

-Inside this folder you will find the simMSG program folder, the installation shell script, the perl script which executes the program, and an example configuration file:
+Inside this folder you will find the simMSG program folder, the installation folder with the installation shell script, the perl script which executes the program, an example configuration file, and example input and results from a run of simMSG:

 	simMSG
-	install.sh
+	install
 	simulateMSG.pl
 	example_simmsg_config.cfg
+	example_results_simulation

 II.
 Installation:
 The installation tool has been tested on Ubuntu 12.04.
 Redhat types of Linux distributions (including CentOS) have a known issue with installing python2.7, a prerequisite for this installation tool.
 On these systems, please install python2.7 manually before executing the installation script.